06 Jan Top 10 Reasons an External Facilitator Should Run Your Design Sprint or Any Other Workshop

 There’s no hiding that I might be biassed, but I have several good reasons why it makes sense to hire an external facilitator.

-Here are the top 10 ways a facilitator helps to make your Design Sprint a success:
+Here are the top 10 ways a facilitator helps to make your Design Sprint or any other workshop a success:

 1 – Keeps momentum going